Ryukojin/Data-Visualisation/README.md

 - ### Visualisations

 	- __R__
-		- [Visualisation Notebook](https://github.com/sajal2692/data-science-portfolio/blob/master/911%20Calls%20-%20Exploratory%20Analysis.ipynb): Exploratory Data Analysis of the 911 calls dataset hosted on Kaggle.
-Demonstrates extraction of useful features from different variables.
+		- [Visualisation Notebook](http://rpubs.com/FahimAJ/430153): This notebook showcases some of the visualisations I have done mostly using the GGPLOT2 package.
+These charts are excerpts taken from my uni assignments and industry projects.